joseblas/prometheus-plugin/README.md

 Wait for your Pull Request to be reviewed and merged.

 ### Congratulations!
-You just opened a Pull Request...........
+You just opened a Pull Request............